 At a glance

 |Owners' reliability rating:|

 Overall ratingNext up: Ride & brakes

-This bike is an ideal first partner if you want to pass your full UK motorbike test and like riding off the beaten track You can ride it on a provisional driving licence, providing you've done a CBT, meaning it's among the cheapest ways into two-wheeled fun.
+The SX 50 is an ideal first partner if you want to pass your full UK motorbike test and like riding off the beaten track You can ride it on a provisional driving licence, providing you've done a CBT, meaning it's among the cheapest ways into two-wheeled fun.